corbinq/apex/doc/benchmarking/README.md

 A: Gene-level cis-eQTL p-values in the Geuvadis LCL dataset.
 Associations detected only by ACAT are marked in green in each column; associations detected only by FastQTL, QTLtools, or Bonferroni (but not ACAT) are marked in magenta.

 B: Comparison of time and memory usage for FastQTL and QTLtools.
-FastQTL was run using the adaptive p-value setting with 100 to 1000 permutations; QTLtools was run using 1000 permutations; YAX uses ACAT to account for LD rather than permutations.
+FastQTL was run using the adaptive p-value setting with 100 to 1000 permutations; QTLtools was run using 1000 permutations; APEX uses ACAT to account for LD rather than permutations.
 For each software, autosomal cis-eQTL analysis was run in parallel with 1 CPU per chromosome.

 ## Meta-analysis

-Multiple-variant meta-analysis in YAX requires sumstat files (generated by `./yax cis`), which store SNP-trait association data, and vcov files (`./yax store`), which store SNP-SNP covariate-adjusted linkage disequilibrium (LD) data.
+Multiple-variant meta-analysis in APEX requires sumstat files (generated by `./apex cis`), which store SNP-trait association data, and vcov files (`./apex store`), which store SNP-SNP covariate-adjusted linkage disequilibrium (LD) data.

 We compared sumstat and vcov file storage sizes across 3 QTL studies: